riscv-steel/riscv-steel/docs/source/hardware/core.md

 - the corresponding interrupt type is enabled (fields **meie**, **mtie** and **msie** in the **mie** CSR).

-The implemented exceptions and interrupts are listed in the table below.
+The exceptions and interrupts implemented on RISC-V Steel Processor Core are listed in the table below.
 They are listed in descending priority order, that is, the topmost has the highest priority.

 | Priority       | Type      | `mstatus[31]` | `mstatus[30:0]` | Description |
 | -------------- | --------- | ------------------- | ---------------------| ----------- |